issa-project/issa-pipeline/environment/containers/README.md

 ### Configuration

-Variable aspects of Docker containers such as directories, languages, etc. are configured in [env.sh](../../env.sh) file.
+Variable aspects of Docker containers such as directories, languages, etc. are configured in env.sh files in [config](../../config) sub-directories.

 ### Execution